DCSO/MISP-dockerized-server/README.md

 ## Documentation
-The [dockerfile](https://github.com/DCSO/MISP-dockerized-server/) you can find at Github too.
+You can also find the [docker file](https://github.com/DCSO/MISP-dockerized-server/) at Github.

 # License